 - Develop geographical skills that enable children to be competent to:

-- Carry out fieldwork where data is collected, analysed and communicated to demonstrate an understanding of geographical processes.
+- Carry out fieldwork where data is collected, analysed and communicated.

 NC – KS1